 - Increased investment and quicker product development cycles: Dr. Windsor suggested, “Overall if you think of it from an economic perspective and an investment perspective, this is a massive opportunity to make a very large return on investment.”
 Concurrently, as the surge of investment in telemedicine has “ramped up…these [telehealth products] might be developed a bit more quickly.”

-- IoT component for telehealth: Telehealth is as much about the internet as it is the IoT (Internet-of-Things) devices that deliver care.
-David Box described how much innovation is happening such as “WiFi that measures biometrics without wearables, passive sensors…voice biomarkers to understand a variety of conditions from mental health, to cardiac conditions” and that additional breakthroughs are on the horizon.
+- IoT component for telehealth: Telehealth is as much about the internet as it is about the IoT (Internet-of-Things) devices that deliver care.
+David Box described how much innovation is happening such as “WiFi that measures biometrics without wearables, passive sensors…voice biomarkers to understand a variety of conditions from mental health to cardiac conditions” and that additional breakthroughs are on the horizon.

-Get an expert look into the world of telehealth.
+Get an expert look into the world of telehealth

 These insights are only the beginning of what these experts had to say about telemedicine’s rapidly scaling role in our lives.
 Listen to the podcast to hear more about how telehealth and its path to viable product development are revolutionizing healthcare.